mpadrutt/expectmine/docs/source/modules/steps/mzmine3/index.md

 simultaneously by MZmine3, the output will be a single `.mgf` file, regardless on how many input files where provided.

+## Default paths
+The default mzmine3_path is depending on the operating system you use:
+- Windows: -
+- Mac: /Applications/MZmine.app/Contents/MacOS/MZmine
+- Linux: /opt/mzmine-linux-installer/bin/MZmine

 ## Usage

 ::::{tab-set}